Karl-Thompson/.github/profile/README.md

-# Welcome to the KARL THOMPSON Dream Team 🚀
+# Welcome to KARL THOMPSON

 Welcome aboard **KARL THOMPSON**, where we don’t just build software — we build *everything* (and sometimes accidentally summon the black cube).
 This is the brain centre for all things brilliant, bizarre, and borderline absurd: every idea, every line of code, every pixel starts right here.